andrewmatlock/Indux/docs/docs/styles/theme.md

 ### Application

-Any declared CSS variables throughout your project can be compiled into utility classes, provided they use Tailwind [namespace](https://tailwindcss.com/docs/theme#theme-variable-namespaces) prefixes like `--color-` or `--spacing-`.
+Any declared CSS variables throughout your project can be compiled into utility classes, provided they use Tailwind <a href="https://tailwindcss.com/docs/theme#theme-variable-namespaces" target="_blank" rel="noopener">namespace</a> prefixes like `--color-` or `--spacing-`.
 For example:

 ```css
 :root {